DavidLeoni/divercli/docs/README.md

 ### Your first project

-In DiverCli, a project is a folder with configuration to connect to a database and possibly the database itself and other scripts you created, so it might look like this :
+In DiverCli, a project is a folder with configuration to connect to a database, plus possibly the database itself and other custom scripts, so it might look like this :

 ```
 divercli.ini
 my-diversicon.db.h2
-my-custom-script.sql
+my-script.sql
 ...
 ```

 DiverCli comes with full support for <a href="http://h2database.com" target="_blank"> H2 database </a>, which is shipped with DiverCli and doesn't require separate installation.
-So let's create our first H2 file-based empty database:
+So let's create our first H2 file-based database with Wordnet 3.1 inside:

 ```
-mkdir my-db
-cd my-db
-$eval{initEmpty}
-$eval{dirEmpty}
+$eval{introWn31}
 ```

 Default username is `$eval{it.unitn.disi.diversicon.Diversicons.DEFAULT_H2_USER}` and password is `$eval{it.unitn.disi.diversicon.Diversicons.DEFAULT_H2_PASSWORD}`.
-To determine to which database to connect, DiverCli uses configuration file located in `$eval{it.unitn.disi.diversicon.cli.DiverCli.CONF_PATH}` inside user home, which you can edit to connect to the database of choice.
+To determine to which database to connect, DiverCli uses configuration file `$eval{it.unitn.disi.diversicon.cli.DiverCli.DIVERCLI_INI}` inside project directory, which you can edit to connect to the database of choice.

 #### Resetting configuration